 The kitchen area was small but well-equipped.
 There’s a good Belfast sink, small fridge, microwave, kettle, toaster, large cupboard and smaller head-height cupboard, with plenty of storage on top.

 There was a selection of complimentary tea, coffee bags and a jug of fresh milk.
 There was a nice range of Emma Bridgewater animal themed mugs, but if you like your beer or wine in a glass, there was only plastic glasses available.
-I brought my own glass, plus cafetiere and ground coffee from the sustainable Balance Coffee roastery.
+I brought my own glass, plus cafetiere and ethical ground coffee from the sustainable Balance Coffee roastery.

 The hut had three good windows, a nice wooden stable door and a lovely stain glass window above the beds.